 concessions go directly back into the program for field improvements and equipment for the players (see fundraising).
 Each team during the season will have an opportunity to sign up and work concessions, the teams that work earn bonus dollars with each shift they work for their teams to utilize for their end of the year banquets or trophies.

-Our concessions provide our largest fundraiser opportunities throughout the season, as well as our annual tournament.
-In 2005 our concessions raised enough money to purchase two scoreboards for our fields.
-Our 2006 tournament was our most successful ever and raised enough funds through parking and entry fees to allow for the reconditioning and repair of many of our helmets as well as allowed us to purchase over 100 brand new black jerseys to replace the current stock.
-In 2006 our concessions funds were utilized to provide for the additional parking area on the lower level, this was the number one request by parents for the 2007 season.
-Our planned 2008 improvements are listed on page one.
+Our concessions and tournament provide our largest fundraiser opportunities throughout the season, as well as our annual tournament.
+In 2005 our program raised enough money to purchase two scoreboards for our fields.
+Our 2006 tournament raised enough funds through parking and entry fees to allow for the reconditioning and repair of many of our helmets as well as allowed us to purchase over 100 brand new black jerseys to replace the current stock.
+In 2007 funds were utilized to provide for the additional parking area on the lower level, this was the number one request by parents for the 2007 season.
+In the last few seasons the program has purchased many new helmets, jersey's and shoulder pads as well as another score board and goal posts for the lower fields all with funds raised from our concession stand and tournament.
+The 2014 season will see us recrown/reseed the upper main field and the purchase of new helmets and shoulder pads.

 Frequently asked questions